killera/killera.github.com/_posts/2018-10-03-dotnetcore-foreign-key-case-sensitive.md

 ---
-title: DotNetCore - Foreign Key case sensitive issue in Entity Framework Core
+title: .Net Core - Foreign Key case sensitive issue in Entity Framework Core
 category: dotnetcore
-tags: [dotnetcore, foreign key, navigation property, efcore]
+tags: [dotnetcore, foreign key, navigation property, efcore, sql server]
 layout: post
 lang: en
 ---

 ### Preparation

-In some projects, people use string as primary key of the table(we won't discuss if it's a good or bad design here).
-Sometimes, people might add the value with different cases in foreign key column.
-For SqlServer, if you install it with default options, the sql is case insensitive.
-For example, we have table Product and Category definition as below:
+In some projects, people use string as primary key of the table, this may bring some troubles if they didn't pay attention to the case of the string.
+For example, people might add the value with lower case as the Primary key in one table, but uppercase as a foreign key column in another table.
+Sql Server is case insensitive by default.
+Let's take an example to explain this:

 ```sql
 -- Category